 Time Required: 90-120 minutes

-Best Practice: This workshop pairs well with an assignment that requires data visualization.
+Best Practice: This workshop pairs well with an assignment requiring data visualization.
 Workshops can be scheduled to account for assignment due dates.

 Technology Required: Provided.

 Interested in learning more?
-We invite you to visit the Idea Lab website.
+We invite you to contact the Idea Lab.